liweinan/tcprest/README.md

 TcpRest will handle all the rest of the work for you.

+## Design

-## Zero Dependency
+### Zero Dependency

 TcpRest will not depended on any libraries other than JDK itself.
 For testing purpose it can depend on JUnit.
-All the components of TcpRest that relies on other opensource libraries will goes into *TcpRestPlus* project.
+All the components that relies on other opensource libraries will goes into *TcpRestPlus* project.

-## Design

 The system contains several core components: